Reminder from last week ...

-Start by telling experience I had with Erick this week.
-On Tuesday morning, he was feeling a little blue and didn't want to go back to school.
-I sat down with him and talked about how life has it's ups and downs.
+A while back, on a Tuesday morning, one of my kids was feeling a little blue and didn't want to go back to school.
+I sat down with them and talked about how life has it's ups and downs.
 We know the downs won't last long and they help us appreciate the ups and the good times.
-I got him to tell me his worries and then we talked a bit about how to deal with those worries (we developed a plan).
-He felt better.
+I had them to tell me their worries and then we talked a bit about how to deal with those worries (we developed a plan).
+They felt better.
 Then we decided to spend some time each night writing in our Stoic journals.

 Our main focus is determining a few things.

 1) What is it that I'm worried about?

 2) Is it in my control or out of my control?

 3) If it is in my control, I develop a plan to address it